 Psychosocial Studies is a vibrant field of academic inquiry that has been emerging in the UK since the 1990s, and that is increasingly attracting international interest.
-It studies the ways in which psychic experience and social life are fundamentally entangled with each other.
-Psychological issues and subjective experiences cannot be abstracted from societal, cultural and historical contexts, nor can they be deterministically reduced to the social.
-Similarly, social and cultural worlds have psychological dimensions and are shaped by psychic processes and intersubjective relations.
+It studies the ways in which subjective experience is interwoven with social life.
+Psychological issues and subjective experiences cannot be abstracted from societal, cultural, and historical contexts; nor can they be deterministically reduced to the social.
+Similarly, social and cultural worlds are shaped by psychological processes and intersubjective relations.

 Theoretical and empirical research in Psychosocial Studies encompasses a wide range of subject matter including:

 subjectivity, intimacy and personal life; mental health and well-being; politics, citizenship and social movements; art, culture, media and technology; social policy, social work and welfare; education and learning; violence, crime and social justice; gender and sexuality; race, racism, ethnicity and religion; nations and states; migration and diaspora; youth, ageing, development and the life-course; embodiment, biology, health and medicine; groups, communities and collective life; work, employment and organisations; the environment, ecology and climate change.

 Psychosocial Studies has a strong link with several fields of practice, particularly psychotherapy and counselling, psychoanalysis and group analysis, social work and social policy, group relations and organisational consultancy.

 The Association for Psychosocial Studies was formed in 2013 in order to formalize and carry forward the work of developing Psychosocial Studies in the UK.
 The APS emerged out of the Psychosocial Studies Network, which had organised annual conferences at the major university bases for Psychosocial Studies since 2008.
 The APS is a charitable trust and is recognised as a Learned Society by the Academy of Social Sciences.